Arabic diacritics: History

-According to tradition, the first to commission a system of harakat was Ali who appointed Abu al-Aswad al-Du'ali for the task.
+According to tradition, the first to commission a system of ḥarakāt was Ali who appointed Abu al-Aswad al-Du'ali for the task.
 Abu al-Aswad devised a system of dots to signal the three short vowels (along with their respective allophones) of Arabic.
 This system of dots predates the i‘jām, dots used to distinguish between different consonants.

 Abu al-Aswad's system

 Abu al-Aswad's system of Harakat was different from the system we know today.
 The system used red dots with each arrangement or position indicating a different short vowel.

 A dot above a letter indicated the vowel a, a dot below indicated the vowel i, a dot on the side of a letter stood for the vowel u, and two dots stood for the tanwīn.

 However, the early manuscripts of the Qur'an did not use the vowel signs for every letter requiring them, but only for letters where they were necessary for a correct reading.